-Bridgetown is the capital of Barbados and is as rich in culture as it is history, with many interesting places to visit and lots of duty free outlets and gift shops.
+Bridgetown is the capital of Barbados and is rich in culture and history, You can visit many historic places with souvenir and duty free shops nearby.
 It is one of the oldest cities in the Caribbean region with continuous occupation since 1628.

 Bridgetown was founded by a small group of English settlers who named it Indian River Bridge because of the bridge that goes over the Constitution River built by the very first inhabitants, believed to be the Amerindians.